 Make sure that the branch name starts with Copy to Clipboard.
 For example, Copy to Clipboard.

 When you create a pull request, prefix the title with “docs:”.
 Make sure to keep “docs” in small letters.

 In the body of the PR, explain clearly what the PR does.
 If the PR solves an issue, use closing keywords with the issue number.
 For example, “Closes #1333”.

-When the documentation page is a tutorial documentation, the label in the sidebar should start with a verb.
-An exception of this rule are integration documentations and upgrade guides.
+When the documentation page is tutorial documentation, the label in the sidebar should start with a verb.
+Exceptions to this rule are integration documentation and upgrade guides.

 Notes and Additional Information

-When displaying notes and additional information in a documentation page, use Admonitions.
+When displaying notes and additional information on a documentation page, use Admonitions.
 Make sure the type of admonition used matches the note’s importance to the current document.

 If you are adding images to a documentation page, you can host the image on Imgur for free.